 Humor Monastery: World Unique Paintings and Centuries of History

 Humor Monastery is one of the religious masterpieces of Bucovina, a region best-known for its many churches and monasteries.
 Part of the UNESCO World Heritage Sites, alongside the painted churches from Voronet, Sucevita or Moldovita, Humor Monastery is almost 500 years old.
-Its byzantine frescoes remain, nonetheless, rare and precious until today.
+Its Byzantine frescoes remain, nonetheless, rare and precious until today.

 Half a millennium of history at Humor Monastery

 Built in 1530 on the premises of an older church, the monastery of Humor has several particularities that differentiate it from other painted churches, including its smaller size and the absence of a steeple from its cross-shaped roof.
-These distinctive elements indicate the position of its founder who was a rich boyar and first rank court official, but was not a prince.
+These distinctive elements indicate the position of its founder who was a rich first rank court official, but was not a prince.
 Still, the name of Prince Petru Rares appears alongside the name of the founder, Toader Bubuiog, on the inscription placed above the church entry.
 This proves the princely support for local aristocracy initiatives of building new churches.
-In a time when political power was also closely tied to a strong religious position, being a protector of churches and monasteries was a key necessity of a successful reign.
+In a time when political power was also closely tied to a strong religious position, being a protector of churches and monasteries appeared as a key necessity of a successful reign.

 Humor Monastery kept its religious function until Bucovina became part of the Habsburg Empire at the end of the 18th century.
 The Austrian authorities put an end to the monachal life from Humor, and only the church was allowed to continue with its religious functions.
 The monastery was only restored more than 200 years later, in 1991.

 Built as a triconch church, the architecture of the edifice combines Gothic elements, visible in the shape of doors and windows, with local elements already used before in the painted churches from Bucovina.